-- 28. The following items should be included: - realised and unrealised gains less losses (or income less costs) arising from non-trading activities in derivatives other than foreign exchange, and equity and debt instruments held by the reporting bank for nontrading purposes; - profit and loss (including any remaining unamortised premiums or discounts) from sale or early redemption of all equity and debt instruments other than those held for trading; - net profit or loss arising from the combination of the instrument and the hedge in the cases where derivatives are used to hedge non-trading instruments; - all fees and commissions derived from non-trading activities and investments; - dividends declared by group companies, associated companies and other equity investments during the reporting period.
+- 30. The following items should be included: - realised and unrealised gains less losses (or income less costs) arising from non-trading activities in derivatives and foreign exchange, and equity and debt instruments held by the reporting bank for non-trading purposes; - profit and loss (including any remaining unamortised premiums or discounts) from derecognition (e.g. sale, early redemption, modifications that result in derecognition) of all equity and debt instruments other than those held for trading; - net profit or loss arising from the combination of the instrument and the hedge in the cases where derivatives are used to hedge nontrading instruments; - fees and commissions derived from non-trading activities and investments; and - dividends declared by group companies, associated companies and other equity investments during the reporting period.
 For the avoidance of doubt, dividends attributable to profits earned in previous years should be included if these were declared during the reporting period.